scraptechguy/SpeechCheck/README.md

 (Result: abc@xyz MINGW64 /c/kivy)

-Then we active virtual enviroment for that directory.
+Then activate virtual enviroment for that directory.

   $ source virt/Scripts/activate

 (virt) should appear above

-Then save Python file with copypasted code as SC_main.py into kivy folder and run it by
+Then save Python file with copypasted code as SC_main.py into the kivy folder and run it by

   $ python SC_main.py